-Here at Tretherras we offer a wide range of opportunities and experiences for students within Art.
-We believe it is important to offer a range of processes and techniques for students to explore everything from: Traditional Drawing and Painting, Ceramics, Sculpture, Printmaking, Photography and Digital Art.
+Here at Tretherras we offer a wide range of opportunities and experiences for students within Art including: Traditional Drawing and Painting, Ceramics, Sculpture, Printmaking, Photography and Digital Art.

 “Creativity is intelligence having fun!”
 Albert Einstein

-Personal project- You will have the opportunity to develop your own style of work using your own ideas, subject matter and choice of artist inspiration to produce a personal outcome.
+Students will then produce an extended personal project where they have the opportunity to develop their own style of work using their own ideas, subject matter and choice of artist inspiration to produce a more sustained and involved outcome.

-We expect students to obtain a B grade at GCSE to be able to cope with the course, however students who have gained a strong C will be considered after consultation with their GCSE teacher.
+We expect students to obtain a grade 6 at GCSE to be able to cope with the course, however, students who have gained a strong 5 will be considered after consultation with their GCSE teacher.

 Students are to attend 9 lessons a fortnight and attend studio time once a week after school as well as work at home independently to keep up with coursework and exam prep.